intelligentplant/IntelligentPlant.Relativity/README.md

 # Registering Parsers

-To register a parser for a given culture, call the static `RelativityParser.RegisterParser` method.
-This will replace any existing registration for the parser's culture:
+To register a parser for a given culture, call the static `RelativityParser.TryRegisterParser` method:

 ```csharp
 var fiFI = new RelativityParser(